Vineyard Race: Course and records

 The Vineyard Race Course is several races in one.
 Competitors must navigate Long Island Sound before passing into Block Island Sound through one of several narrow passages where there are tough tidal currents.
 After rounding the Buzzards Bay Entrance Light, they must leave Block Island to starboard before heading back into the Sound.
 A typical race involves a variety of conditions.

-In 2022 the Stamford Yacht Club is scheduled to hold the 88th running of The Vineyard Race.